-For twenty years between the 1970s and the 1990s they worked together across their differences, alongside communities for the Common Good, building bridges across division in challenging times.
-Putting the flourishing of people and community first, they worked with communities, local groups, civic leaders and business to strengthen civil society.
-They worked together across their differences, putting the city of Liverpool first in a time of polarisation and division.
+As the title of their book ‘Better Together’ expresses, reconciliation was their method for building the Common Good.
+Putting the flourishing of people and community before their institutional self interests, they worked with communities, local groups, civic leaders and business to strengthen civil society.
+They put the city of Liverpool first in a time of polarisation and division.